Uncle Sam (song): Appearances

-In addition to its single release and appearance on the album Mad Not Mad, "Uncle Sam" also appears on the Madness collections Divine Madness (a.k.a.
-The Heavy Heavy Hits), Total Madness, The Business.
+In addition to its single release and appearance on the studio album Mad Not Mad, "Uncle Sam" also appears on the Madness collections Divine Madness (1992; a.k.a.
+The Heavy Heavy Hits), The Business (1993), and Total Madness (1997).

 Critical reception

 Upon its release as a single, David Quantick of NME picked "Uncle Sam" as the magazine's "single of the week".
 He described it as "the most cheerful track, with its great nursery-school tune of a chorus and winsome bluebeat skip", and added that the lyric is "at once oblique and sharp" and "a little more sophisticated than the average ban the bomb ditty".
 Roger Morton of Record Mirror wrote, "Displaying a healthy glaze of ska-tissue rhythm, Madness set sail against Rambo-land, armed with a deceptively chirpy tune and a camouflaged lyric."
 Vici MacDonald of Smash Hits described it as "an optimistic singalong calypso thingie, which, like most Madness songs, turns out to be quite depressing once you start listening to the lyrics".
 Karen Swayne of Number One praised it as "another fine single" from Madness and added, "[It] has a jollier feel than 'Yesterday's Men', with a skanky beat reminiscent of their earlier stuff, but the message of anti-American imperialism reflects their growing maturity."